Guillaume Gouffier-Cha

 Guillaume Gouffier-Cha (born 1 February 1986) is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the French National Assembly since the 2017 elections, representing the department of Val-de-Marne.
+(LREM) who has been serving as a member of the French National Assembly from 2017 to 2024, representing the department of Val-de-Marne.

 Early career

 In 2016, Gouffier-Cha joined the office of Defence Minister Jean-Yves Le Drian as advisor on relations with Parliament and elected officials.

 Political career

-Since entering parliament, Gouffier-Cha has been the treasurer of the LREM parliamentary group under the leadership of successive chairmen Richard Ferrand (2017-2018) and Gilles Le Gendre (since 2018).
+Since entering parliament, Gouffier-Cha has been the treasurer of the LREM parliamentary group under the leadership of successive chairmen Richard Ferrand (2017-2018) and Gilles Le Gendre (2018-2020).
 He also serves as member of the Committee on Legal Affairs.
 In this capacity, he has been serving as his parliamentary group's co-rapporteur on the government's pension reform plans since 2020, alongside Carole Grandjean, Jacques Maire and Corinne Vignon.
 Within his parliamentary group, he co-chairs (alongside Bérangère Couillard) a working group on fighting domestic violence.

+He was re-elected in the 2022 elections.

 In addition to his committee assignments, Gouffier-Cha is part of the French-Egyptian Parliamentary Friendship Group.